Cheltenham Civil Service

 Our Women’s XV currently play in Women’s NC 2 Midlands (South).

-All new players welcome, to just turn up for training on Tuesday and Thursday nights from 7pm at Tewkesbury Road.
+All new players welcome, to just turn up for training on Thursday nights from 7pm at Tewkesbury Road.

 Established in 2010 the Cheltenham Civil Service Ladies is a competitive and friendly women’s team.